kthpanor/vlxman/_sources/docs/installation.md

 # Installing the program

-## Installing binaries using conda
+## Installing precompiled binaries using conda

 Binaries are available for the three main operating systems: